 During the summer months beneath the uniquely black night skies of Great Basin National Park astronomy programs with park rangers draw large crowds to the Lehman Cave Visitor Center, just three downhill driving miles away.
 Bring a chair and dress warm as even summer temperatures can drop dramatically in the Snake Range.

 Lower Lehman Creek Campground is perfect for rvs, with large, paved, pull-through parking at six of the 11 camping sites.
-Each site offers a picnic table and fire ring, along with potable water and pit toilets within a stone's throw.
+Each site offers a picnic table, fire ring, and pit toilets within a stone's throw.

 Lower Lehman Campgroup is strung out along the lush riparian area hugging Lehman Creek, a small vibrant stream which has babbled it's way for miles from the high country of the Snake Range, over half a vertical mile above.
 Most sites offer shade provided by white firs as well as juniper and pinyon pine.
 But at 7300 feet in elevation, uncomfortably hot days are rare.

 Staying here is a wonderfull opportunity to dip your feet into cool water while diving into your favorite novel.
 Look up ocassionally.
 The limestone ridge just to the south anchors 12,771-foot Doso Doyabi to the broad Snake Valley below and the evening lightshow performed amidst one of the darkest night skies in the Lower 48 will likely keep you up well beyond your usual bedtime.
 If not, make sure that it draws you out.

 Don't forget, Great Basin National Park was forshadowed when Lehman Caves was annointed a National Monument in 1922.
 The cave and its underground wonders are just a few miles away behind the Lehman Caves Visitor Center.
 Access is by tour only, so be sure to book a reservation before you arrive, or stop by the visitor center to check on remaining availability.

 Directions to Campground